damian-pm/gitsql-tool/README.md

 ### Configuration

-Edit file gitsql.sh, rename USER_LOGIN with logi to database and USER_PASS with password to database
+Edit file gitsql.sh, rename USER_LOGIN with login to database and USER_PASS with password to database
 ```bash
 #!/bin/bash